 Emphasize your most relevant projects and initiatives

 Most experienced engineers and scientists have worked on various projects.
-If you have a long list of projects, you may be tempted to include each one on your resume.
+If you have a long list of projects, you may be tempted to include each on your resume.
 This approach will make your resume go on for multiple pages and overwhelm the reader.

 You can apply this same approach when listing other professional recognition, including publications, patents, speaking engagements, board membership, etc.